AY2425S2-CS2103T-F13-3/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to add a person
+1. User chooses to add a person.
+2. User enters the details of the person.
+3. HireHive adds the person.
-2. HireHive displays the added person
+4. HireHive saves the details of the added person.
-3. HireHive adds the person
+5. HireHive displays the added person.

     Use case ends.

 **Extensions**
-* 1a.
-The user input is invalid
+* 2a.
+HireHive detects an invalid input in the entered details.
+  * 2a1.
+HireHive shows an error message.
+  * 2a2.
+User enters new data.
+  * Steps 2a1-2a2 are repeated until the user adds a valid input for the parameters.
+  * Use case resumes from step 3.

+* 2b.
+HireHive detects that the person already exists.
+  * 2b1.
+HireHive shows an error message.
+  * 2b2.
+User enters new data.
+  * Steps 2b1-2b2 are repeated until a person with a unique phone number is entered.
+  * Use case resumes from step 3.

+* 2c.
+HireHive detects an empty input for one of the parameters.
-  * 1a1.
-HireHive shows an error message
+  * 2c1.
+HireHive shows an error message.
+  * 2c2.
+User enters new data.
+  * Steps 2c1-2c2 are repeated until the user adds a valid input for all the parameters.

-    Use case restarts from step 1.
+  * Use case resumes from step 3.

 **Use case: UC02 - List all persons**

 **MSS**
-1. User requests to list persons
+1. User requests to list persons.
-2. HireHive shows a list of persons
+2. HireHive shows a list of persons.

     Use case ends.

 **Extensions**
 * 1a.
-The list is empty
+The list is empty.
     * 1a1.
-HireHive shows an error message
+HireHive displays an empty list.

         Use case ends.